SuriyaVG/Ghee_Website/gheewebsite.md

 ---

-## Railway Roadmap
-- Update this section with production monitoring and performance metrics
-- Document any further Railway environment variables or scaling configurations
-- Plan for CI integration (GitHub Actions) and enable the 'Wait for CI' setting once workflows are in place

----

 ## Post-Deployment Changelog (2025-05-30)

 - **Caddy Proxy IPv6 Issue**: API requests were failing with `connection refused` because Caddy resolved `localhost` to IPv6 `::1`.
 We fixed this by updating the `Caddyfile` to proxy `/api` to `127.0.0.1:5000`.